-Traveling south on the the tree canopied Old Natchez Trace, just after passing the 1801 bridge to the right, you see commanding the hill beyond the Temple Mounds the iconic Log Cabin, with its hand hewn logs and interlocking corners.
+Traveling south on the tree-canopied Old Natchez Trace, just after passing the 1801 bridge to the right, you see commanding the hill beyond the Temple Mounds the iconic Log Cabin, with its hand-hewn logs and interlocking corners.

 Tracy and Bill fondly spent two years living in the Cabin during the 2018-2019 restoration of Old Town, enjoying the warmth and crackling of the four fireplaces and rocking for hours on the front porch, sharing stories with friends and family dropping by.
 Just off the porch, a constant stream of multiple species of birds provided calming entertainment as they feasted from four feeders.
 And, of course, the chickens made their regular expectant passes by the porch, knowing Tracy would always save a little something for them from the dinner the night before.